-How do I apply for a Swiss long-term visa?
+How do I apply for a Swiss long-term permit?

-If you need a long-term visa, make an appointment with the Swiss embassy or consulate nearest you as soon as you receive your acceptance letter from the Swiss university.
-Make a visa interview appointment as early as six months before you intend to study in Switzerland, but no less than ten weeks before your departure.
+If you need a long-term permit, make an appointment with the Swiss embassy or consulate nearest you as soon as you receive your acceptance letter from the Swiss university.
+Make an interview appointment as early as six months before you intend to study in Switzerland, but no less than ten weeks before your departure.

-What is the processing time for Switzerland study visa for more than 90 days’ stay?
+What is the processing time for Switzerland study permit for more than 90 days’ stay?

 speak to a counsellor